valeriupredoi/LUMI_ESMValTool/README.md

 ## User editable installation of ESMValTool

 You can use the provided `conda-containerized` infrastructure to install your own copy of ESMValTool;
-such installation would be in editable, development mode, so you can perform changes inside the ESMValTool's source code, for development purposes.
-Installation uses containerized conda `conda-containerize`, based on [LUMI instructions](https://docs.lumi-supercomputer.eu/software/installing/container-wrapper/)
+such installation would be built in editable, development mode, so you can perform changes inside ESMValTool's source code, for development purposes.
+The installation uses containerized conda `conda-containerize`, based on [LUMI instructions](https://docs.lumi-supercomputer.eu/software/installing/container-wrapper/)

 First, load the relevant LUMI modules: